1635 Dundas Street: Meeting immediate and long-term needs of Durham citizens without a home

 Visit https://www.durham.ca/SupportiveHousingProjects/ to learn more about this Whitby-based site, along with information on the Beaverton Supportive Housing Project and the Oshawa Micro-Homes Pilot Project.

 Durham Region welcomed the first occupants to 1635 Dundas Street East shelter on March 20, 2024.
+The shelter has provided a safe and supportive environment to over 100 unique individuals.
+The occupancy rate has been at or near capacity since opening.

 Check out this virtual tour of 1635 Dundas: